gianlucamangiapelo/wdio-azure-devops-service/README.md

 * Multi suite support

-WorkInProgress

-"reporterOptions": {
-        "pat": "{Dev Ops PAT with API permissions}", "organization": "{Organization Name}",
-        "project": "{Project Name}",
-        "planId": {TestPlanId},
-        "suiteId": {TestSuiteId},
-        "runName": "{The Test Run name that should be assigned for Runs created by this reporter}", caseIdRegex?: "regExp to retrieve testId from tag or description" }

 ## Installation

 Install this module locally with the following command to be used as a (dev-)dependency: